CollaborativeRoboticsLab/capabilities2/capabilities2_msgs/readme.md

 - `GetInterfaces.srv` - A service type for getting the interfaces of a robot.
 - `GetProviders.srv` - A service type for getting the providers of a capability of a robot.
 - `GetRemappings.srv` - A service type for getting the remappings of a capability of a robot.
+- `GetRunningCapabilities.srv` - A service type for getting the running capabilities of a robot.
+- `GetSemanticInterfaces.srv` - A service type for getting the semantic interfaces.
+- `RegisterCapability.srv` - A service type for registering a capability with the server.
+- `StartCapability.srv` - A service type for starting a capability.
+- `StopCapability.srv` - A service type for stopping a capability.
+- `UseCapability.srv` - A service type for using a capability.

 ## Action Types

-- `Capability.action` - An action type for a capability request of a robot.
+- `Capability.action` - An action type for an encapsulated capability action.
+- `Launch.action` - An action type for launching a launch file.